Olamilekan12/Olamilekan12/README.md

 ## About Me

 I'm passionate about Web technologies, gaming, and programming, and I'm always eager to learn and explore new technologies.
-Currently, I'm a student at AltschoolAfrica where I'm studying interesting things about the core web technologies HTML, CSS, Javascript, React Native, and so on.
+I'm an alumini of AltschoolAfrica where I practiced powerful tools, libraries and frameworks web technologies HTML, CSS, Javascript, React, Vue, Typescript and so on.

 I'm excited to delve deeper into responsive Website development, as well as Web games.
 I'm particularly interested in Game Development, and I'm eager to expand my knowledge in this area.
 ## Get in Touch

 If you share similar interests or have any questions, feel free to reach out!
 You can connect with me on WhatsApp at +2349165801489, or send me an email at olamilekanogunbade3@gmail.com